 In addition to seeing if IV acetaminophen can reduce the need for opioid medication, we will be measuring sedation effects and length of hospital stay in patients given intravenous versus oral acetaminophen.

 Because of its efficacy, general safety and lower risk of adverse effects compared to other pain medications, IV acetaminophen could be a beneficial component of the overall pain management plan.
 If we find that the IV form safely reduces the need for opioid medication, it could be advantageous for hip replacement patients.

-Dr. Geoffrey Westrich, Orthopedic Surgeon, specializes in knee and knee replacement, including revision surgery and complex cases at Hospital for Special Surgery.
+Dr. Geoffrey Westrich, Orthopedic Surgeon, specializes in hip and knee replacement, including revision surgery and complex cases at Hospital for Special Surgery.
 He is director of research of the Adult Reconstruction and Joint Replacement Service at HSS.